ARM-software/abi-aa/aapcs64-morello/aapcs64-morello.rst

 The va_list type
 ----------------

 The ``va_list`` type may refer to any parameter in a parameter list.
-All Anonymous parameters are passed on the stack in AAPCS64-cap.
+All Anonymous parameters are passed in memory in AAPCS64-cap.

 .. code-block:: c